stiles/geo-practice/README.md

-# Geo practice: Tools for kids learning geography

-This repository contains a growing set of tools designed to help my daughters improve their geography skills in a fun and interactive way.
-Currently, the project includes a **mapping quiz** and a **flag grid**, with more features planned for the future.
+# GeoGuessr vibe generator

+This repository contains a growing set of tools aimed at boosting your play on GeoGuessr, a game that challenges users to recognize locations from Google Street View's panoramic images.

+The project was born out of a desire to help my kids better understand geography, but it has turned into an experiement in using AI tools to generate structured data — in this case hints for identifying world countries and US states on the roadways.

+The project, for now, includes scripts to collect and generate game-specific metadata about counties.
+It also contains code to create a simple country mapping quiz and a filterable grid of national flags, with country-specific pages baked into static files.

+*It's very new and a work in progress.*

 ---

-## 📂 Project structure
+## Project structure

 ### Directories

 #### `data/`
 This directory contains various datasets used throughout the project:
-- **`codes.json`**: A list of country codes and associated metadata.
+- **`codes.json`**: A file mapping of ISO-2 country codes and associated names.
-- **`countries.json`**: A simplified dataset of country names and codes.
-- **`countries_regions.json`**: An enriched dataset including countries, their regions, and sub-regions.
-- **`iso_to_continents.csv`**: A CSV mapping ISO country codes to continents and regions.
+- **`countries_regions.json`**: A metadata file that includes ~240 countries and territories with their centroid coordinates, regions and sub-regions, among other items.
+- **`geoguessr_clues.json`**: A JSON file derived by `gpt-4o-mini` that lists key Street View clues about ~240 countries and territories.
+- **`geoguessr_clues_usa_states.json`**: A JSON file derived by `gpt-4o-mini` that lists key Street View clues about the 50 states and the District of Columbia.
+- **`usa_states_regions.json`**: A metadata file that includes centroid coordinates, regions and other information about the 50 US states and the District of Columbia.

 #### `images/`
-A directory containing flag images for all countries, saved as PNG files named by their country codes (e.g., `us.png` for the United States).
+A directory containing flag images for all countries, saved as PNG files named by their country codes (e.g., `us.png` for the United States), sourced from [Flagpedia](https://flagpedia.net/).

 #### `scripts/`
 Python scripts used for generating and managing the project assets: